 Campus Recruiting Offer PolicyThe campus recruiting offer policy provides students with sufficient time to complete their job search, consider employment options and make informed decisions about their future career.
 The Hiatt Career Center provides programming on evaluating and negotiating job offers so students can feel more comfortable and confident when responding to potential employers.
 It is required that offers made to students are honored and that no conditions/ pressures are placed as it can result in reneging on the offer.
 See NACE’s Reasonable Offer Deadline Guidelines for best practices.

-Third-Party RecruitersThird-party recruiters that charge fees to students will not be permitted access to the services of the Hiatt Career Center.
+Third-Party RecruitersThird-party recruiters, and internship and job placement organizations that charge fees to students will not be permitted access to the services of the Hiatt Career Center.
+Positions will be approved if the organization they are recruited for is provided.
 See NACE's Third-Party Recruiting Policy for additional information.

 NondiscriminationThe Hiatt Career Center opposes discrimination based on sex, race, color, religion, age, national origin, marital status, actual or perceived sexual orientation, gender identity, gender expression or disability.